 - Katie over at Chocolate Covered Katie has put together a list of some healthy, homemade Halloween treats.
 She has recipes for York peppermint patties, Reese’s peanut butter cups, cookie dough pops, and more.

-- For parties, or simply a festive dinner night for the family, these pages have a great list of healthy ideas: vegetable skeletons, boo-nanas, and Hallo-pizzas, to give you an idea.
+- For parties, or simply a festive dinner night for the family, vegetable skeletons, boo-nanas, and Hallo-pizzas, to give you an idea.
 Apple “bites” are another fun, easy option.

 This Halloween, get out and have fun with friends, spend it with family, or sit outside and enjoy handing out treats to the neighborhood kids.
 Half the fun of the holiday is the social experience of it.
 Halloween treats don’t only come in the form of what you end up with in your pillowcase or Jack-o-Lantern bucket at the end of the night.